AyaaMohammed/Sanayii_Admin-Dashboard/README.md

 ## ✅ Features

---Full CRUD operations on users, artisans, and services --Advanced search and filtering across entities --AI-powered review filtering using Parity AI --Real-time notifications using SignalR
+- Full CRUD operations on users, artisans, and services
+- Advanced search and filtering across entities
+- AI-powered review filtering using Parity AI
+- Real-time notifications using SignalR

 ---